pmb223/interp-repair/README.md

-Interpolation Repair Repository
 Due to the repository size, pushing this project directly to the remote repository encountered issues.
-However, you can still work on this by cloning the following repository and modifying the Python files, all of which have the same names:
+However, you can still work on this by cloning the following repository and replacing the relevant python files with those in this repo, all of which have the same names:

 Clone this repository: